phthom/ContainerOrchestration/3-KubernetesLab.md

 •	Install all the CLIs for using the Kubernetes API and managing Docker images
 •	Create a private image repository in IBM Cloud Container Registry to store your images

-It can take a few minutes to provision your cluster.
+It can take 10min utes to provision your cluster.
 To make the most of your time, create your cluster before installing all the CLIs.

 On your laptop, you have to prepare your environment to be ready to use Kubernetes and your cluster **mycluster**.

 ### 1. Check that docker is running on your laptop

 `docker version`

 If you get an error, go to the PrepareLab.MD file to understand how to install docker on your laptop.

 ### 2. Check that ibmcloud cs and ibmcloud cr have been installed